 Futu Research | ETF Investment Research

-Since this year, the movement of the US stock market has been clearly influenced by the market forFed Rate Reduction ExpectedImpact.
+Since 24 years, the movement of the US stock market has been clearly influenced by the market forFed Rate Reduction ExpectedImpact.
 Following the conclusion of the Federal Open Market Committee (FOMC) meeting on March 21, the Fed formally announced that it would keep interest rates unchanged, releasing potential signals to markets that three rate cuts could take place during the year.
-If the rate cuts are implemented in the run-up to the US election, it will significantly boost the bond market, which has been covered by the glow of the stock market during the previous rate hike cycle.

 Impact of interest rate reductions on bond prices